Mini D5 for Nature only Sharper

 Button Layout: Everything seems to be in the same spots except a few buttons.

-- A new joystick style button appears on the right rear (sub-selector) for controlling focus point, exposure Lock for recomposing.
-Sub selector is positioned close to the rear wheel.
+A new joystick style button appears on the right rear (sub-selector) for controlling the focus point, exposure Lock for recomposing.
+The Sub selector is positioned close to the rear wheel.

 Ergonomics: Very good for average to large hands, smaller hands may find it not so much, but very usable all day.
 I wish Nikon would bring back the Nikon D700 Style grip, everyone loved the D700 Grip - I compare all grips to the D700 which was almost perfection.